Commonfare-net/commonfare-rails/README.md

 When done, exit `pry` by entering `exit` and detach from the container with `Ctrl+P` `Ctrl+Q`.
 Don't use `Ctrl+C` because you wuld kill the rails server and so the container itself.

+## Translation

+We use [translation.io](https://github.com/aurels/translation-gem), so  write text using `_('Free text')` and execute `docker-compose run --rm app rake translation:sync` to push new keys and get new translations.

 ## Deployment

 See the [wiki](https://github.com/PIENews/commonfare-rails/wiki)